adarshravindran/adarshravindran/README.md

 I am currently studying masters in Applied Mathematics.

-I have worked as a business analyst for two years, and also have a B.Tech in chemical engineering.
+I have worked as a Business Analyst over two years, and also graduated in Chemical Engineering.

-I'm interested in working on data science, data analytics, and numerical methods for solving PDEs.
+I'm interested in working on data science, data analytics, nonlinear forecasting methods and machine learning.

 I am yet to update my github profile with the codes I have worked on, I will be doing so soon.